-28. What are the limitations for use of funding?
+27. What are the limitations for use of funding?

-Applicants may propose activities consistent with the authorized activities described in Section I.A., Purpose of the PSGP FOA (CPSC-20-001).
+Applicants may propose activities consistent with the authorized activities described in Section I.A., Purpose of the PSGP FOA.
 Use of PSGP funds for any other activities is not permitted.
 Funding restrictions specific to the PSGP include:

-- At least 50 percent of award funds must be used to hire and train personnel for implementation and enforcement. - Funds may be used to pay for the salaries of enforcement personnel, and they may be used for the salaries of those delivering or administering the grant.
-This could be someone like a trainer or a grants manager. - Any remaining funds must be spent (a) to educate pool construction and installation companies and pool service companies about applicable state or local pool standards, (b) to educate pool owners, pool operators, and other members of the public about the state or local pool standards and about the prevention of drowning or entrapment of children using swimming pools and

-- spas, and (c) to defray administrative costs associated with such training and education programs. - Funds may be used to pay for administrative costs associated with training enforcement personnel and educating pool construction and installation companies and pool service companies about applicable state or local pool standards or educating pool owners, pool operators, and other members of the public about the state or local pool standards and about the prevention of drowning or entrapment of children using swimming pools and spas are permissible. - Funds must be obligated and costs incurred by the end of the 2-year project/budget period.
-Obligated grant funds must be expended before the date that is 90 calendar days after the end of the project/budget period. - Funds may not be used to construct, alter, or renovate pools or spas or to purchase, install, repair, or retrofit pool or spa equipment.
+- At least 25 percent of award funds must be used to hire and train personnel for implementation and enforcement. - Funds can be used to pay for the salaries of enforcement personnel, and they can be used for the salaries of those delivering or administering the grant.
+This could be someone like a trainer or a grants manager.
+The salaries of the enforcement personnel would be enforcement funds, and the salaries of those administering the grant would be education funds. - Any remaining funds must be spent (a) to educate pool construction and installation companies and pool service companies about applicable state or local pool standards; (b) to educate pool owners, pool operators, and other members of the public about the state or local pool standards and about the prevention of drowning or entrapment of children using swimming pools and spas; and (c) to defray administrative costs associated with such training and education programs. - Funds can be used to pay for administrative costs associated with training enforcement personnel and educating pool construction and installation companies and pool service companies about applicable state or local pool standards or educating pool owners, pool operators, and other members of the public about the state or local pool standards and about the prevention of drowning or entrapment of children using swimming pools and spas as education expenses.
+Administrative costs associated with such activities also count toward the education category. - Funds must be obligated and costs incurred by the end of the 2-year project/budget period.
+Commitments must be paid-out within 90-calendar days of the end of the project/budget period. - Funds cannot be used to construct, alter, or renovate pools or spas or to purchase, install, repair, or retrofit pool or spa equipment.

-29. May grant funding be used to train lifeguards?
+28. Can grant funding be used to train lifeguards?

 Yes, funding can be used to train lifeguards.
-However, keep in mind that 50 percent of the funds must be used to hire enforcement personnel, so training funds can only be from the remaining 50 percent.
+However, keep in mind that 25 percent of the funds must be used to hire enforcement personnel, so training funds can only be from the remaining 75 percent.
 Additionally, please remember that funding cannot pay for the salaries of these lifeguards, only for their training and for the education programs they may run.

-30. What is the difference between "obligated" and "expended"?
+29. What is the difference between "obligated" and "expended"?

-The term "obligated" means that the grantee has incurred an expense that may be charged to the grant, but the expense has not yet been paid.
+The term "obligated" means that the grantee has incurred an expense that can be charged to the grant, but the expense has not yet been paid.
 The term "expended" means that the grantee has drawn and liquidated grant funds to pay the obligated expense.
 Grantees must expend funds for obligated expenses within 90 calendar days after the end of the project/budget period.